LiquidGalaxyLAB/AI-Mirror-LG/README.md

 As pre requisites to install AI Mirror, there are:

-* A Raspberry Pi 3 with Raspbian operating system.
+* A Raspberry Pi 3 with Raspbian operating system and box.
+Box at https://amzn.to/2wrkKHL and Raspberry Pi 3 at https://amzn.to/2JLf6ZC.

 To install the Raspbian operating system, visit https://www.raspberrypi.org/downloads/raspbian/.
 The Raspbian must be installed in a micro USB of at least 16 GB.
 * Microphone.
+* 3 Amp USB power supply.
+You can find it at https://amzn.to/2WbxNfE.
 * Google account.
 * Speaker.
 * Monitor.
 * Acrylic 2-way mirror.
+You can find it at https://amzn.to/2JMzHNf.
 * Softwares with remote access make installation much easier.
 Among them are **Putty** and **VNC Viewer**.